Assessment SIG

 Gladys Quevedo

 Gladys Quevedo-Camargo holds a BA in English Language and Literatures/Translation from PUCSP, MA and PhD in Language Studies from the State University of Londrina.
 She was visiting researcher twice - 2011/2013 and 2017/2018 at UNICAMP to carry out post-doctoral studies on language assessment.
 She also holds the COTE (Certificate for Overseas Teachers of English) (1996) and the RSA/DELTA (Diploma in English Language Teaching to Adults) (1997).
-Since 2013 she has worked as a professor and researcher at the Department of Foreign Languages and Translation at the University of Brasília ?
-UnB, both with undergraduate and graduate students.
-She is a member of the International Language Testing Association (ILTA) and founder/member at large of the Latin American Association for Language Testing and Assessment (LAALTA).
+Since 2013 she has worked as a professor and researcher at the Department of Foreign Languages and Translation at the University of Brasília, both with undergraduate and graduate students.
+She is a member of the International Language Testing Association (ILTA) and founder/current president (2026-2027) of the Latin American Association for Language Testing and Assessment (LAALTA).

 Fechar